Skip to main content

 Prime Minister Rutte working hard for the Dutch working class

-When elected members of the Dutch parliament ( De TweedeKamer) are sworn-in with an loyalty oath to the King and his monarchy, not the people.
+When elected members of the Dutch parliament ( De Tweede Kamer) are sworn-in they have to take a loyalty oath to the King and his monarchy, not the people who elected them.
 The cabinet members are sworn in by King Willem-Alexander himself at the royal palace.
-Yes, they must come to him, climb up the many stairs to the palace to present themselves to Him to be sworn in by him, His Majesty -- even though they were elected by the people.
+Yes, they must come to him, climb up the many stairs to the palace to present themselves to Him to be sworn in by Him, His Majesty -- even though they were elected by the people.
+This is a Dutch tradition and religion.

-Besides owning many palaces, the Dutch royals also have lots of real estate around the world, private planes, yachts, and so many luxurious accommodations, such a blessing for vacationing ministers or members of the parliament.
+Thereafter these Ministers and their family members receive many royal palace invites and gifts.
+Besides owning many palaces, the Dutch royals also have lots of real estate around the world, private planes, yachts, and many luxurious accommodations, such a blessing for vacationing ministers or members of the parliament.
 Who could say No to that?
 It's really amazing.
-The Dutch royals can make any member of parliament feel like royalty, and their family.
-Suddenly you and your family are at the pinnacle of Dutch high society.

 The Dutch monarchy is the elephant in the room of Dutch politics.
 Or in American vernacular you could say that the Dutch monarchy is "the swamp" or "the deep state" of Dutch politics.